 you will need a mandolin style vegetable slicer or something similar to cut the potatoes

 - 5 washed and peeled Idaho potatoes (Pick the longest ones.)

 plug in the electric fryer heating the oil to 375°

 - Cut the potatoes with the shoestring attachment on your mandolin slicer.

 - Place a small amount of potatoes carefully in the basket and lower slowly into the oil.

 - Fry for a few minutes, turning occasionally until golden brown and crispy.

-- Remove to paper towels to drain the oil and salt immediately.
+- Remove to paper towels to drain the oil and sprinkle with salt immediately.
 If you are spicing them, place in a parchment bag and gently shake in the spices while tossing around in the bag.